jlyons210/aws-assume-oaar/README.md

 # aws-assume-oaar

-Simplifies assuming the AWS OrganizationAccountAccessRole.
+Simplifies assuming the AWS OrganizationAccountAccessRole (default) or a provided role name.
 Depends on a locally configured awscli profile with Organization read permissions.

 ## TODO:
-- [ ] Make 5th optional parameter, allowing specification of role name, defaulting to OrganizationAccountAccessRole.
+- [x] Make 5th optional parameter, allowing specification of role name, defaulting to OrganizationAccountAccessRole.
 - [x] Add dependency check for 'jq'